What Can I Feed Orphan Baby Wild Doves & Pigeons?

 Once only small tufts of down remain on the head, I begin to place dishes of water and seed grains in the bird’s enclosures.
 A small rock (or marbles) placed in the water dishes (as seen in the second photo) help keep the birds from turning the water containers over when they perch on them.

 Be sure they are accepting mixed grains before you release them.
 A quality seed mix suggested for wild song birds is fine.
 I add about a quarter amount of game bird (or turkey) starter crumbles to the mix.
 When seeds and grains are offered, I mix a bit of stone grit in with the food.
 The Hartz Gravel’n Grit™ is much too fine and goes right through them.
 Using well-washed masonry pea gravel/sand from a building supply or river, I first remove the fine sand with a kitchen sieve.
 Then I remove the large stones with a kitchen colander or by passing the gravel through a disc punched with an office hole punch (~3/16″ holes).
 Then I wash and re-wash what is left and let it dry.
 Ground poultry oyster shell works equally as well and provides an additional source of calcium.
 But some feed store oyster shell grinds are too large for doves.
 Grain-eating birds need small stone grit in their gizzards to obtain the full nutritional benefits of whole grains.
+Their is an inset image top right in the 4th photo at the top of this page of the proper size grit for a pigeon.
+The bird in that photo is already beginning to peck at whole grain.

 I occasionally delay release of doves.
 I don’t like releasing late summer babies close to Texas dove hunting season.
 Others are birds that face medical issues.
 In both cases, I find it wise to supplement a grain-based/seed diet with ground dog chow prepared with the meat grinder as seen in the photo.